tarantool/cartridge-springdata/README.md

 #### Proxy methods in repositories

-Consider we need to write a complex query in Lua, wotking with sharded data in Tarantool Cartridge.
+Consider we need to write a complex query in Lua, working with sharded data in Tarantool Cartridge.
 In this case we can expose this query as a public API function and map that function on a repository method via the `@Query`
 annotation: